mcneel/developer.rhino3d.com/_guide_topics/cpp/plugin_build_configurations.md

 ## Build Configurations

 The Rhino C/C++ SDK provides all of the tools (C/C++ header and library files) necessary to build plugins that can be used by Rhino.
-In addition to this, the Rhino SDK includes a debug build of Rhino (*Rhino_d.exe*).
-The debug version of Rhino is installed in the same location as the production, or release, version of Rhino (*Rhino.exe*).
+In addition to this, the Rhino SDK includes a true debug build of Rhino (*Rhino.exe*).
+The debug version of Rhino is installed in the SDK installation folder.

-In order to take advantage of the inclusion of debug Rhino, the build configurations created by the *Rhino Plugin AppWizard* are somewhat different than what is described above.
-Projects created with the *Rhino Plugin AppWizard* include *Debug*, *PseudoDebug*, and *Release* configurations.  *Debug* and *PseudoDebug* configurations are automatically configured for debugging an application, and *Release* configurations are configured for the final release of an application.
+In order to take advantage of the inclusion of debug Rhino, the build configurations created by the *Rhino Plugin Wizard* are somewhat different than what is described above.
+Projects created with the *Rhino Plugin AppWizard* include *Debug*, *DebugRhino*, and *Release* configurations.  *Debug* and *DebugRhino* configurations are automatically configured for debugging an application, and *Release* configurations are configured for the final release of an application.

-- The *Debug* configuration of your program is compiled with full symbolic debug information and no optimization.
-Optimization complicates debugging, because the relationship between source code and generated instructions is more complex.
-The *Debug* configuration also links with debug runtime libraries.
-Plugins built with the *Debug* configuration will only load in debug Rhino (*Rhino_d.exe*).
-- The *PseudoDebug* project is a *Release* project that disables optimizations and generates debugging information using the compiler’s *Program Database (/Zi)* option and the linker’s *Generate Debug Information (/DEBUG)* option.
+- The *Debug* project is a *Release* project that disables optimizations and generates debugging information using the compiler’s *Program Database (/Zi)* option and the linker’s *Generate Debug Information (/DEBUG)* option.
 These option settings allow you to use the debugger while you are developing your custom plugin.
-The *PseudoDebug* configuration also links with release runtime libraries.
-Plugins built with the *PseudoDebug* configuration will only load in release Rhino (*Rhino.exe*).
+The *Debug* configuration also links with release runtime libraries.
+Plugins built with the *Debug* configuration will only load in release Rhino.
 - The *Release* configuration of your program contains no symbolic debug information and is fully optimized.  *Debug* information can be generated in PDB Files (C/C++) depending on the compiler options used.
 Creating PDB files can be very useful if you later need to debug your release version.
 The *Release* configuration also links with release runtime libraries.
-Plugins built with the *Release* configuration will only load in release Rhino (*Rhino.exe*).
+Plugins built with the *Release* configuration will only load in release Rhino.
+- The *DebugRhino* configuration of your program is compiled with full symbolic debug information and no optimization.
+Optimization complicates debugging, because the relationship between source code and generated instructions is more complex.
+The *DebugRhino* configuration also links with debug runtime libraries.
+Plugins built with the *DebugRhino* configuration will only load in debug Rhino.

 These plugin build configurations link with the following SDK libraries and target the following executables: